 A blood sample will be taken between 6 am and 8 am.
 You will be asked to drink a water and glucose (sugar) solution.

 The glucose should make the GH level in the blood lower.
-Two more blood samples are taken within one to two hours after you have consumed the solution.
+Two more blood samples are taken within one to 2 hours after you have consumed the solution.
 In each blood sample, the GH level will be measured.
 IGF-1 levels may also be measured since they do not vary so much.

 Then, insulin will be given through the IV.
 The insulin should make the blood glucose level go down, which should make the GH level go up.
 Blood samples will be collected at 30, 60, 90, and 120 minutes for glucose, cortisol, and growth hormone.

 If the blood sugar has not dropped to a certain level after 45 minutes, a repeat dose of insulin will be given.
 The blood sample will be collected 75 minutes and 150 minutes later.

 If the blood sugar levels fall too low, a high dose of sugar will be given by IV, followed by a sugar infusion.